An Efficient Workflow for Modelling High-Dimensional Spatial Extremes: Introduction

-The remainder of the paper is organised as follows: In Section~\ref{sec:theory}, we examine problems that can occur when performing Bayesian inference based on composite and/or misspecified likelihoods.
-Previous adjustment methods are presented, and our novel method for post-processing posteriors is developed.
-The spatial conditional extremes model and inferential methods based on composite likelihoods are reviewed in Section~\ref{sec:conditional}.
-There, we also build upon \citet{simpson20_high_model_spatial_spatio_tempor} for improving how such models can be implemented in \texttt{R-INLA}.
-Section~\ref{sec:simulation} contains several simulation studies for evaluating both the adjustment method and our conditional extremes model implementation in \texttt{R-INLA}.
-Section~\ref{sec:case-study} contains a case study where the spatial conditional extremes model and the posterior adjustment method are used for modelling extreme precipitation from high-resolution radar data in Norway.
+The remainder of the paper is organised as follows: In Section~\ref{sec:conditional}, the spatial conditional extremes model is presented as a flexible choice for modelling spatial extremes.
+Modifications and assumptions that allow for computationally efficient inference with improved data utilisation are also presented.
+Then, in Section~\ref{sec:implementation}, we develop a general methodology for implementing a large variety of spatial conditional extremes models in \texttt{R-INLA}.
+Section~\ref{sec:robustifying-inference} examines the problems that can occur when performing Bayesian inference based on a misspecified likelihood, and demonstrates how to perform more robust inference with \texttt{R-INLA} by accounting for possible misspecification.
+In Section~\ref{sec:simulation}, a simulation study is presented where we demonstrate and validate our entire workflow for high-dimensional modelling of spatial extremes.
+Then, in Section~\ref{sec:case-study}, our proposed workflow is applied for modelling extreme hourly precipitation from high-resolution radar data in Norway.
 Finally, we conclude in Section~\ref{sec:conclusion} with some discussion and perspectives on future research.